 These values, philosophies and partnerships are manifested by programs such as National Night Out, Neighborhood Watch, Citizens' Police Academy and Nuisance Abatement Program.
 Finally, we are an accreditation focused agency, continually raising the bar on our performance and on our level of service in determined pursuit of that honored distinction.

-Assistant Chief Billy Hrvatin
+Interim Chief Billy Hrvatin

 Ph: (501) 321-6789 ext.
 6706